5 Guitar Practice Tips That Clean Up Sloppy Legato Guitar Technique

-This video shows effective ways to practice legato and accelerate your progress:
+This video shows effective ways to practice legato guitar technique and accelerate your progress:

-There are 2 guitar technique elements that make your legato playing feel harder than it should:
+There are 2 legato guitar technique elements that make your legato playing feel harder than it should:

 - Weak articulation that causes your notes to sound sloppy and unclear.
 (This is easy to solve, I explain how to do this below).

-You can improve your legato technique with any exercise you practice when you know what to focus on and how to focus on it.
+You can improve your legato guitar playing with any exercise you practice when you know what to focus on and how to focus on it.

 Feel Incredibly Easy